 If my target market consisted of 1000 of me, my marketing efforts would be so much easier.
 After all, I know what I like and don’t like.
 I know what makes me glad, sad or mad.
 I know my favourite colours and the best time to get me on the phone.
 I know when my payday is and when I read my mail.
 I know when I need new shoes or my roof shingled.

 I’m not my ideal client but business would sure be easier if I was.

 My ideal clients make decisions differently than I do.
 They prefer different communication methods and spend their money on different things.
 Their personalities and styles are different than mine.
 They probably make more money than I do.
-But they don’t know how to create a newsletter campaign like I do.
+But they don’t know how to create a newsletter campaign as I do.

 When things don’t go as I expect them to, it’s usually because a client didn’t act, say or think the way I would have.
 (Darn them!)
 It’s not a bad thing, just unexpected.

 My ideal client will never be exactly like me – or they wouldn’t need me.
 My best opportunities are found in those differences, not our similarities.